LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

    fetched from *http://www.lexalytics.com/demo/ajax/result* using an *id* and *config_id* returned by the first request;
 5. grab both requests by using "Copy as cURL" from Chrome's contextual menu;
-6. use the information retrieve in the previous step in the script below.
+6. use the information retrieved in the previous step in the script below.

 This script assumes you have all the *.srt* subtitle files in the same folder.